-Whilst you might like the idea of going off the beaten track, you might not be confident enought to do so yourself.
-That's where guided tours and activities with English speakers can help.
+Whilst you might like the idea of going off the beaten track, you might not be confident enough to do so yourself.
+That's where guided tours and activities with English speakers or my Japan Travel Planning Services can help.

-One general tip that applies particularly in the countryside is never be afraid to ask people you see on the street for help – especially younger people – as they are more likely to have a smattering of English (you'd be surprised how far you can get with them only knowing “Yes”, “No” and “OK”!).
+One general tip that applies particularly in the countryside is never be afraid to ask people you see on the street for help.
+Younger people are often good to ask as they are more likely to have a smattering of English (you'd be surprised how far you can get with them only knowing “Yes”, “No” and “OK”!).

 Shop keepers are also worth a try.
 It's perfectly acceptable to pop into a store just to ask for directions.
-It will help if you have a local street map to hand (which you picked up from the local tourist office – didn't you? ;-)) If staff can help they will, and sometimes will walk you outside the store to give you your bearings before pointing you in the right direction.
+It will help if you have a local street map to hand (which you picked up from the local tourist office as I suggested, didn't you? ) If staff can help they will, and sometimes will walk you outside the store to give you your bearings before pointing you in the right direction.

-Fellow Japanese travellers too will frequently come to your aid.
+Fellow Japanese travellers sympathetic to your plight will frequently come to your aid as well.

 The Japanese may generally be reserved but they can also be extremely helpful if you do ask for help or assistance.
 Particularly off the beaten track.
 Just remember to keep your tone and gestures modest.
 Loud voices and excessive gesticulating can alarm and put off some people.

-If you want to make the effort to engage with the locals in their native tongue, take a trusty pocket language guide and/or you could try a phone app.
+If you want to make the effort to engage with the locals in their native tongue, take a trusty pocket language guide and/or phone app.

 There are plenty of Japanese phrasebooks out there.
 The one you choose will largely depend on what you look for in a guide.
 Me?
-I still use my old Berlitz phrasebook and dictionary (published in 2001!) because it is small, well-organised and doesn't require charging or Wi-Fi.
+I still use my old Berlitz phrasebook and dictionary because it is small, well-organised and doesn't require charging or Wi-Fi.

-Lonely Planet's Japanese phrasebook and dictionary is also a best-seller.
-Lonely Planet is rated as the world's #1 phrasebook publisher (Source: Nielsen Bookscan UK, US & AUS).
+Lonely Planet's Japanese Phrasebook and dictionary is also a best-seller.
+Lonely Planet is rated as the world's #1 phrasebook publisher.

-Recently, I've been field testing translation apps, including Google Translate.
+Recently, I've been field testing translation apps, including Google Translate (available both for Android and iOS).
 But have to say, in spite of its slick interface, one of the best in the apps market, I've yet to be impressed.